Almost Summer (album)

-Almost Summer is the first album release by the Mike Love fronted band Celebration.
-The album was released in support of the motion picture of the same name.
-The album included the band's only charting single "Almost Summer" co-written by Love's Beach Boys bandmates Al Jardine and Brian Wilson.
+Almost Summer is the debut studio album and a soundtrack album by American rock band Celebration, fronted by Mike Love.
+It was released on May 8, 1978, through MCA Records.
+The album was released in support of the motion picture of the same name, and included the band's only charting single "Almost Summer" (which reached #28 on the Billboard Hot 100) co-written by Love's Beach Boys bandmates Al Jardine and Brian Wilson.